 What is the Problem?*

-- A segment of the City’s residents has a higher tolerance for deer, views them in a positive light, and is advocating for a change in the deer management program that includes non-lethal methods, education, and/or no action all.
+*It is also important to note that a segment of the city’s residents has a higher tolerance for deer and views them in a positive light.
+Some advocate for a change in the deer management program that includes non-lethal methods, education, and/or no action all.